vsrinivas/fuchsia/docs/syscalls/task_bind_exception_port.md

 To unbind from the system exception port pass **MX_HANDLE_INVALID** for *object*.

+The exception port will unbind automatically if all handles to *eport* are closed while it is still bound.

 A thread may be currently waiting for a response from the program that bound *eport* when it is unbound.
 There are two choices for what happens